bkirsh99/genomeLabel/README.md

     └── transcript
 ```
 Each directory within the "giggle_files" directory tree corresponds to the different levels (e.g. repeat class, family, or name) or preferred labels (e.g. gene name or transcript name) available within the annotated bed files.
 As such, countless permutations of index and query files can be generated and applied by the GIGGLE tool.
-Detailed instructions and examples of how to run GIGGLE independently are available at https://github.com/ryanlayer/giggle.
-Alternatively, genomeLabel is equipped with the **run_giggle.py** script to automate this process.
+Detailed instructions and examples of how to run GIGGLE independently are available at https://github.com/ryanlayer/giggle

 ## Sample independent GIGGLE calls:
 ```bash